AT&T braces for T-Mobile deal collapse

 Thursday's decision follows a blow earlier this week when the FCC said it would try to send the deal to an administrative law judge for review.

-The FCC said the merger would result in a massive loss of U.S. jobs and investment, and significantly diminish competition, while the DOJ said it would lead to higher wireless prices for consumers and businesses.
+The DOJ has also said it would lead to higher wireless prices for consumers and businesses.

 The DOJ has gone to court to block the deal and a trial in that case is due to begin on February 13.
 Any administrative hearing at the FCC, which is charged with evaluating the public-interest merits of the proposal, would begin after the anti-trust trial.